A Teacher (miniseries)

 A Teacher is an American drama television miniseries created by Hannah Fidell based on her film of the same name.
 The series stars Kate Mara and Nick Robinson.
-It is produced by FX and premiered on sister streaming service Hulu on November 10, 2020.
+It is produced by FX and premiered on sister streaming service FX on Hulu on November 10, 2020.
 Critical reception to the miniseries was generally positive.
-The characterization of the two leads, performances, pacing, and expansion over the original were largely seen as improvements upon the film, while the ending was generally criticized for its rushed nature, lack of closure, and simple handling of complex issues.
+The characterization of the two leads, performances, pacing, and expansion over the original were largely seen as improvements upon the film, while the ending was generally criticized for its rushed nature.

 Premise

-Set from 2013 to 2014, A Teacher focuses on Claire Wilson, an English teacher at the fictional Westerbrook high school in Austin, Texas, who engages in an illicit sexual relationship with her 17-year-old high school student, Eric Walker.
-The miniseries explores the complexities of the relationship and the consequences for both of them and those around them.
+Set in the span of 10 years, this series follows a female English teacher in her early 30s as she begins to groom and abuse her 17-year-old male student in the fictional high school of Westerbrook in Austin, Texas.